ucchejbb/epanet-manual/docs/5_projects.rst

    .. _fig-id_labels_page_defaults:
    .. figure:: media/image2.png
-      :alt: ID Labels Page of Project Defaults Dialog
+      :alt: ID Labels Tab of Project Defaults Dialog in EPANET

-      ID Labels Page of Project Defaults Dialog
+      ID labels tab of project defaults dialog.
    ..

    **Default Node/Link Properties**

-   The Properties page of the Defaults dialog form is shown in :numref:`fig-Properties_Page_of_the_Project_Defaults_Dialog`.
+   The Properties tab of the Defaults dialog form is shown in :numref:`fig-Properties_Page_of_the_Project_Defaults_Dialog`.
 It sets default property values for newly created nodes and links.
 These properties include:

     -  Elevation for nodes